RV Heater Draining Your Battery? Here’s What to Know

 Why RV Heaters Use Battery Power

 Many RV heating systems use fuel for heat but electricity for operation.
+This means your heater may continue drawing power even when it is not an electric heater.

 Battery power may be needed for: